input-output-hk/offchain-metadata-tools/token-metadata-creator/README.md

 ### Creating a new entry

 To create a new entry, you must first obtain your metadata subject.
-The subject is defined as the concatenation of the base16-encoded `policyId` and base16-encoded `assetName` of your asset.
+If no policy is provided the `policyId` is defined as the blake2b-224 hash of the serialized Plutus script.
+If a policy is provided the subject is defined as the concatenation of the base16-encoded
+`policyId` and base16-encoded `assetName` of your asset.
 In case your `assetName` is empty, then the `policyId` is your subject.
 We'll consider the following policy for this tutorial:

 <p align="right"><strong>policy.json</strong></p>